Six must-see spots to visit during your holiday with a rail pass

 Through the Benelux with Eurail and Interrail

 The Benelux has a great railway network.
 Trains depart often and distances are short, making the train the perfect means for traveling through the Benelux.
-With the Benelux Pass of Eurail and Interrail you can easily travel through the Netherlands, Belgium and Luxembourg with a single pass.
+With the Benelux Pass (or otherwise known as the Premium pass) of Eurail and Interrail you can easily travel through the Netherlands, Belgium and Luxembourg with a single pass.
 Enjoy Flemish fries in Antwerp or Brussels and continue to Luxembourg to enjoy its beautiful natural landscapes.
 You are free to choose when and where you board the train again.

 In Holland, you will also experience the ultimate freedom of traveling by train with Eurail (and Interrail).
 The train conveys you from exuberant Maastricht in the south of the country to pleasant Leeuwarden up north.
 Experience for yourself how easy it is to travel by train in Holland.
 The Holland.com editors have selected six of the most beautiful places in Holland for you.
 Whether you are traveling alone, with your partner or the entire family, travel off the beaten tracks and discover what Holland has to offer!

 The charming city of Maastricht lies in the south of Holland, just a stone’s throw away from the German and Belgian borders.
 Maastricht is a city for people who truly enjoy the good things in life and is well known for its welcoming squares, delicious food, and great shopping streets.

 Have a look at Boekhandel Dominicanen, one of the world’s most beautiful bookstores, where you will find new and second-hand books (in English, too) in the unique location of a thirteenth century church.
 Or go for a boat tour on the Meuse, the river to which the city owes its name, and explore the cave system beneath the Sint Pietersberg near the city.